pranigopu/artificialIntelligence-in-games/lab2/README.md

 `config=json/experiments/rungames0.json`

 #### Solving issue 2
 The second issue is easily solved by using the `evaluation.RunGames` class (instead of the `Game` class) found in the source file "src/main/java/evaluation/RunGames" (relative to the project directory of course).
 We can specify this in our configuration (in the "Edit Configurations" window) under the "Build and run" heading.
+The `RunGames` class helps us do two two things:

+- Run N number of repetitions of a game between different agents
+- Gather & present data on the played games for
+  - Each game in the tournament
+  - Each agent in the tournament

 ### More on the application configuration JSON files
 _The extensive details are given in this lab session's associated PDF file.
 Here, we shall look at certain key points not mentioned._